onchainrank/chrome_inj/README.md

-# onchainrank Bullx NEO injector
+# onchainrank DEX Plugin

 ![image](https://github.com/user-attachments/assets/1e3fb411-7bb1-453e-9079-d109df40d5d5)

 ## Overview

-The **onchainrank Bullx NEO injector** is a Chrome extension that dynamically injects an iframe containing the onchainrank trading data into pages on `neo.bullx.io` based on an `address` query parameter.
-It also includes a settings GUI for entering an API key, which is automatically added as an `Authorization` header for HTTP requests sent to `http://localhost:3000/single/*`.
+The **onchainrank DEX Plugin** is a Chrome extension that dynamically injects an iframe containing the onchainrank trading data into pages on `neo.bullx.io` based on an `address` query parameter.
+It also includes a settings GUI for entering an API key.

 ## Disclaimer